Argonne-National-Laboratory/DSP/README.md

 Prerequisites
 -------------
 We recommend to install and run DSP on a linux-type cluster with MPI library.
 If a cluster is not available for you, then the following packages are required to build DSP.
 Please have the packages available on your machine.
-* MPICH -- This is **required** to build and run DSP.
+* MPICH -- A version of MPICH is **required** to build and run DSP.
 It is required to install a version of MPICH, which is available from http://www.mpich.org/downloads/.
 On Linux, you can also do
 ```bash
     sudo apt-get install libmpich-dev
 ```